For Participants

 How does the interview work?

-The interviews are done over the telephone with experienced interviewers from the survey-company IPSOS in Härnösand.
+The interviews in the most recent data collection were carried out per telephone by experienced interviewers from the survey-company IPSOS in Härnösand.
 These interviewers follow important ethical guidelines and employ strict confidentiality.
 These interviewers can give you more information about the study.

 The questions you will be asked have to do with areas of your life like health, activities, your social life, economy and what your everyday life looks like.
 You are of course free to ask to be exempt from any question you might not want to answer.